-Alongside the daunting challenge of skilling millions of youth entering workforce each month, India also faces a huge challenge of evolving a skill development system that can equip the workforce adequately to meet the requirements of the industry.
+Alongside the daunting challenge of skilling millions of youth entering the workforce each month, India also faces a huge challenge of evolving a skill development system that can equip the workforce adequately to meet the requirements of the industry.

-The workforce needs to be trained across four levels, from the high end specialized skills for ‘White Collar’ jobs to the low-level skills of the ‘Rust Collar’ jobs.
+The workforce needs to be trained across four levels, from the high-end specialized skills for ‘White Collar’ jobs to the low-level skills of the ‘Rust Collar’ jobs.
 Moreover, these skills have to be adequately linked to the available job opportunities.
 Several factors have inhibited the skill development eco-system in India to scale up to the desired levels.

-The skill development system in India is plagued with multiple issues related to awareness, perception, cost, quality and scale.
+The skill development system in India is plagued with multiple issues related to awareness, perception, cost, quality, and scale.